newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find New Jersey Traffic Court Records?

 Traffic court records are maintained by Municipal Courts in New Jersey.
-Within the state’s jurisdictions, the public may access physical court records by approaching the custodian of such records, the municipal court clerk's office.
+Within the state's jurisdiction, the public may access physical court records by approaching the custodian of such records, the municipal court clerk's office.
 To view or obtain physical traffic court records from any court, the applicant may visit the court clerk's office where the case was filed and the records were created.
 The applicant may be able to look through the records free of charge if they do not request a copy.
 Copying of court records may attract fees.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

 • The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

 What Information is Required To Obtain New Jersey Traffic Court Records?